RoheLab/gdim/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# `gdim`: Graph dimensionality
+# `gdim`: Graph dimension

 <!-- badges: start -->

 [![lifecycle](https://img.shields.io/badge/lifecycle-maturing-blue.svg)](https://www.tidyverse.org/lifecycle/#maturing)
 <!-- badges: end -->

-`gdim` is an R package for estimating graph dimensionality `k` (e.g., the number of communities in a network).
+`gdim` is an R package for estimating graph dimension `k` (e.g., the number of communities in a network).
 The key function `eigcv` uses the cross-validated eigenvalues to test the statistical significance of sample eigenvectors.
 The test statistics enjoy a simple central limit theorem.
 As such, `eigcv` provides p-values for individual hypothesized `k`.